-In order to meet the growing gap between demand and supply of power the government has come up with the concept of UMPPs.
-These large scale projects are aimed at building large capacities at low costs which can sell power at low tariffs to consumers.
+In order to meet the growing gap between demand and supply of power, the government has come up with the concept of UMPPs.
+These large scale projects are aimed at building large capacities and supplying power at competitive tariffs to consumers using economies of scale.
 The projects are awarded to developers on tariff-based competitive bidding on a Build-Own-Operate basis.
-Power Finance Corporation (PFC) the financial institution under the Ministry of Power, Government of India is the nodal agency for getting the basic infrastructure like land, water supply, environment clearances, etc. for UMPPs.
+Power Finance Corporation (PFC) the financial institution under the Ministry of Power, Government of India is the nodal agency and is responsible for securing the basic infrastructure / clearances like land, water supply, coal supply, environment clearances, etc. for UMPPs.

-The project was awarded for development to the company through a competitive bidding process and transferred to the company in August 2009.
-Given the scale of the project and the clearances for land, environment, water, forest etc required to be undertaken by the Government, some of these approvals are being obtained after the project transfer.
-The land required for the construction of the power plant has already been acquired.
-The environment clearance for the power plant has also been obtained.
-The water required for the power plant has been allocated by the Government from the Tilaiya reservoir which is located at a distance of 4 kms from the power plant.
+The project was awarded to the company through a competitive bidding process and transferred to the company in August 2009.
+As per the UMPP policy, the clearances for land, environment, water, forest, coal supply etc are required to be undertaken by the Procurers / Government.
+The land required for the project is being acquired.
+The environment clearance and other key clearances for the power plant have been obtained.
+The water required for the power plant has been allocated by the Government of India from the Tilaiya reservoir which is located at a distance of 4 kms from the power plant.

 - The third ultra mega power project of the company

 - The largest pit-head based integrated power and coal project